-Initiation fees and other professional services charged when services are first activated were recorded as deferred revenue, and recognized as revenue ratably over a term beginning upon go-live of the software application and extending through the contract term.
+Initiation fees and other professional services charged when services are first activated are recorded as deferred revenue, and recognized as revenue ratably over a term beginning upon go-live of the software application and extending through the contract term.

-In October 2009, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2009-13, Revenue Recognition (Topic 605), Multiple-Deliverable Revenue Arrangements-a Consensus of the FASB Emerging Issues Task Force, which amended the previous multipleelement arrangements accounting guidance.
-Pursuant to the new guidance, objective and reliable evidence of fair value of the undelivered elements is no longer required in order to account for deliverables in a multiple-element arrangement separately.
-Instead, arrangement consideration is allocated to deliverables based on their relative selling price.
+The Company assesses arrangements with multiple deliverables under Accounting Standards Update (ASU) No. 2009-13, Revenue Recognition (Topic 605), Multiple-Deliverable Revenue Arrangements - a Consensus of the FASB Emerging Issues Task Force, which amended the previous multiple-element arrangements accounting guidance.
+Pursuant to ASU 2009-13, objective and reliable evidence of fair value of the undelivered elements is no longer required in order to account for deliverables in a multiple-element arrangement consideration is allocated to deliverables based on their relative selling price.
 The new guidance also eliminates the use of the residual method.